Everett AquaSox

 The Everett AquaSox are a Minor League Baseball team in Everett, Washington.
 The team is a member of the Northwest League and is the High-A affiliate of the Seattle Mariners.
 The AquaSox play their home games at Funko Field, which has a seating capacity of 3,682.
-Everett has won three division titles and one Northwest League championship.
+Everett has won three division titles and two Northwest League championships.

 History

 Following the 1983 season, Bob and Margaret Bavasi purchased the struggling Walla Walla, Washington, based Blue Mountain Bears.
 Antiquated facilities compounded by dwindling attendance in Walla Walla prompted the new owners to move the franchise.
 The Bavasis, who had secured affiliation with the San Francisco Giants, ultimately selected Everett as the relocation destination.
-Playing as the Everett Giants, the club was affiliated with San Francisco for eleven years until 1994.
+Playing as the Everett Giants, the club was affiliated with San Francisco for 11 years until 1994.

 On September 12, 1994, Everett signed a player development contract with the Seattle Mariners as their Class A Short Season affiliate to replace San Francisco.
 They adopted their current name, the AquaSox, prior to the 1995 season.
-Since the 2021 season, the team has played at the High-A classification as a Mariners affiliate, initially in the High-A West.
+Since 2021, the team has played at the High-A classification as a Mariners affiliate, initially in the High-A West.
 In March 2022, the High-A West was rebranded back to the Northwest League, as MLB moved to revert all of its Minor Leagues to their historical names.

 Stadium

 Due to the Northwest League's reclassification in 2021 as a High-A league, which included an expanded schedule and new venue requirements, the AquaSox began exploring a replacement for Funko Field.
 In September 2022, the City of Everett and Snohomish County approved funds to study a new stadium, which is estimated to cost $80 million and seat 3,500 spectators.
 A site adjacent to Angel of the Winds Arena in downtown Everett was selected for the study; other proposed sites included the Everett Mall, Kasch Park, and a city-owned lot near Interstate 5.

 On December 18, 2024, the Everett City Council voted to select the downtown Everett site for a new baseball stadium that meets the updated MLB standards and could host a United Soccer League team.
 The site is between Pacific and Hewitt avenues on the east side of Broadway.
 The stadium is estimated to cost a minimum of $102 million, of which the AquaSox would pay $10 million.
 The study identified up to $95 million in public funding sources, including state grants and municipal bonds.
 The stadium's design is scheduled to be completed in 2025 or 2026, with plans to open in time for the 2027 Northwest League season.
+The estimated cost of the stadium rose to $120 million by the end of January 2026, though the city had not yet given its final approval for the project.